yutools/flucks/README.md

 Use Flucks responsibly to create beauty and spread beneficial knowledge. 🌟

-> It is on you if you misuse this project, YU Tools does not take any responsibility of misuse!
+> It is on you if you misuse this project.
+YU Tools does not take any responsibility for misuse!